hyperledger/fabric-ca/docs/source/users-guide.rst

      value: attr("gidNumber") =~ "1000[0-5]$" || attr("mail") == "root@example.com"

-The following is a sample configuration section for the default setting for the OpenLDAP server whose docker image is at ``https://github.com/osixia/docker-openldap``.
+The following is a sample configuration section for the default setting for the OpenLDAP server whose Docker image is at ``https://github.com/osixia/docker-openldap``.

 .. code:: yaml